Salem issues new indoor mask mandate as cases continue to rise

 The mask requirement for all businesses and city buildings open to the public will go into effect on Aug.
 23 and is set to end on Nov.
 13.

-Other Massachusetts communities have already implemented an indoor mask mandate, including Belmont, Nantucket, and Provincetown.

-While health officials were mainly conflicted about the decision, rising COVID-19 cases and the surging Delta variant ultimately won out.
+While health officials were mainly conflicted about the decision, rising COVID-19 cases and the surging delta variant were major factors in issuing the mandate.
 Additionally, less than half of eligible young people are vaccinated so far.

 “We’ll have tens of thousands of people, a historic city, nooks and crannies, indoors in lots of places and we know this delta variant is rapidly transmissible particularly indoors and that’s the biggest concern, indoors more than outside,” she said.

-“Gives us our best chance to have the most stable, consistent school year for our children who lost a great deal last year,” said Superintendent Steve Zrike
+Superintendent Steve Zrike said, “It gives us our best chance to have the most stable, consistent school year for our children who lost a great deal last year.”

 Zrike said outdoor mask breaks will be encouraged and he hopes more students and staff will get their shots.